weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/cluster-architecture.md

 ## Leaderless Design

 Replication in Weaviate is leaderless.
 This means there is no central leader or primary node that will replicate to follower nodes.
 Instead, all nodes can accept writes and reads from the client, which can offer better availability.
 There is no single point of failure.
-A leaderless replication approach is also known as [Dynamo-style](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) data replication, used by Amazon, and was also implemented by other open source projects like [Apache Cassandra](https://cassandra.apache.org/_/index.html).
+A leaderless replication approach is also known as [Dynamo-style](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) data replication, used by Amazon, and was also implemented by other open source projects like [Apache Cassandra](https://cassandra.apache.org).

-In Weaviate, a coordination pattern is used to relay a client’s read and write requests to the correct nodes..
-Unlike a leader database, a coordinator node does not enforce any ordering of the operations.
+In Weaviate, a coordination pattern is used to relay a client’s read and write requests to the correct nodes.
+Unlike in a leader-based database, a coordinator node does not enforce any ordering of the operations.

 The following illustration shows a leaderless replication design in Weaviate.
 There is one coordination node, which leads traffic from the client to the correct replicas.
-There is nothing special about this node, it was chosen to be the coordinator because this node received the request from the load balancer.
+There is nothing special about this node; it was chosen to be the coordinator because this node received the request from the load balancer.
 A future request for the same data may be coordinated by a different node.

 <p align="center"><img src="/img/docs/replication-architecture/replication-main-quorum.png" alt="Replication Architecture" width="75%"/></p>

 The main advantage of a leaderless replication design is improved fault-tolerance.
 Without a leader that handles all requests, a leaderless design offers better availability.
 In a single-leader design, all writes need to be processed by this leader.
 If this node cannot be reached or goes down, no writes can be processed.
 With a leaderless design, all nodes can receive write operations, so there is no risk of one master node failing.

 On the flipside of high availability, a leaderless database tends to be less consistent.
 Because there is no leader node, data on different nodes may temporarily be out of date.
 Leaderless databases tend to be eventually consistent.
-Consistency in Weaviate is tunable, but this occurs at the expense of availability.
+Consistency in Weaviate is [tunable](./consistency.md), but this occurs at the expense of availability.

 ## Replication Factor